A NEW FRONTIER IN GOVERNANCE

 The Monetary Committee is responsible for ensuring the long term stability and monetary soundness of the Saga currency.
 It is in charge of setting and implementing Saga’s monetary policy through a smart contract.
 The committee's structure and authority are inspired by the relative independence of central banks.

 The Transparency Committee is appointed and guided by the Assembly, and serves as the transparency agent for oversight and disclosure.
 It supports knowledge-based deliberations in the Assembly and promotes the accountability of the Executive Council.

 In Saga, the Participants are defined as sovereigns.
 But how should voting power be assigned among them?
 Nation states and corporations embrace opposite approaches.
 In corporations, as financial ventures, voting power is directly related to the number of shares held, i.e. stake-based voting.
 In nation-states, voting power follows the ‘one person — one vote’ principle.
 A thorough analysis led us to understand that voting power should obtain an appropriate balance between the two approaches.
 For this end we developed a dynamically balanced participant-stake voting method that considers concentration of holdings in the Saga economy for determining Individuals’ voting power.
 Learn more...

 Beyond the Customer-Citizen Deadlock

-Saga’s currency holders require a governance system for exercising their sovereignty over Saga.
+Saga’s Participants require a governance system for exercising their sovereignty over Saga.
 This document presents the intended governance model and describes its seven main features.
 It also presents the fundamental principles and values that are the basis of the model’s design.